SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: SAIL-RL

-\textbf{Answer Consistency Reward.} We further introduce the Answer Consistency Reward to evaluate whether the model \textit{thinks correctly}.
-This reward ensures that the final answer is a direct and faithful conclusion derived from the preceding reasoning.
-The judge model verifies that the reasoning trace fully justifies the answer, checking for contradictions, reliance on unstated information, or unsupported claims.
-Any failure results in a score of 0; otherwise, the score is 1.
+\textbf{Answer Consistency Reward.} We further introduce the Answer Consistency Reward to evaluate whether the model \textit{thinks faithfully}.
+This dimension ensures that the final answer is a direct and logical conclusion derived strictly from the preceding reasoning.
+The judge model verifies that the reasoning trace fully justifies the answer, explicitly checking for disconnects, reliance on unstated information, or unsupported leaps in logic.
+Any failure results in a score of $d_3 = 0$; otherwise, the score is $d_3 = 1$.